FAQ Incubator

 How long has the Incubator been around?

-The concept of a business incubator for the Columbia area goes back almost 20 years – but the current initiative was launched in 2004 jointly by the university and businesses and communities of the area – culminating in the opening of the incubator facility on January 5, 2009.
+MIC was formed in 1984 and the current initiative was launched in 2004 jointly by the university and businesses and communities of the area – culminating in the opening of the incubator facility on January 5, 2009.

 If your business has the potential for high growth, which usually (but not always) means it involves proprietary technology, you are likely to be eligible to be a resident client of the incubator.
-The first step is to request services.

-How can the Incubator Program help my company?
+How can MIC help my company?

 From shared resources to in-house assistance with business planning, access to university students and faculty, and access to potential investors, the Missouri Innovation Center has been helping fledgling technology companies for more than thirty years.
 For more information visit services or incubator on this website.